-Category of Identified Barrier Processes required Status Barrier/Compliance item for Improvement 2012 Employment: Provide individualized workplace emergency response information for employees who have a disability. (mandatory requirement) Individualized Emergency Management Protocol in place and updated on annual basis.
+Category of Identified Barrier Processes required Status Barrier/Compliance item 2012 Employment: Provide individualized workplace emergency response information for employees who have a disability. (mandatory requirement) Individualized Emergency Management Protocol in place and updated on annual basis.
 Staff who may need assistance due to a disability in evacuating their place of work in an emergency are encouraged to inform their managers and OHSS RNs so that an individualized plan is developed and tailored to suit their needs.
 The individualized emergency plans are communicated to the staff member's manager and the necessary facility staff (i.e., Building Fire Warden), on an "as needed" basis.
-On an ongoing regular basis, and as per the applicable terms of the IASR, The Royal will review and assess general workplace emergency response procedures and individualized emergency plans to ensure accessibility Introduced initially to al staff with Accessibility roll out.
+On an ongoing regular basis, and as per the applicable terms of the IASR, The Royal will review and assess general workplace emergency response procedures and individualized emergency plans to ensure accessibility issues are addressed.
+Introduced initially to all staff with Accessibility roll out.
 Reminders sent in May of each year.
 Introduced to staff on their first contact with The Royal.
-2013 General issues are addressed.
-CORP II-i 150 Providing a The policies are Requirements: Barrier Free Environment & reviewed on an annual Policies CORP II-i 151 Accessible basis to ensure they FUILIES • (mondatory, requirement) Formats have been remain current. (mandatory requirement) implemented across the organization.
+2013 General Requirements: Policies (mandatory requirement) CORP II-i 150 Providing a Barrier Free Environment & CORP II-i 151 Accessible Formats have been implemented across the organization.
+The policies are reviewed on an annual basis to ensure they remain current.

-Category of Barrier/Compliance item Identified Barrier Processes required for Improvement Status 2013 General Requirements: Multi-Year Accessibility Plan (mandatory requirement) A multi-year accessibility plan outlining strategy to identify, remove and prevent barriers and meet requirements of IASR is established, implemented, maintained and documented.
-The accessibility plan is posted on website and provided in an accessible format upon request.
-Plan is reviewed and updated at least once every 5 years.
-Plan developed and posted on External Web.
-Plan continuously under revision and posted to OREO.
-Plan is reviewed annually.
-2013 General Requirements: Kiosks (mandatory requirement) Incorporate accessibility features when procuring or acquiring self-service kiosks.
-As self-serve kiosks are replaced these features are to be incorporated into the tendering process.
-Currently ATM kiosk, Parking Kiosks and Change Machine do not As kiosks are up for renewal procurement processes address accessibility needs.
-General Requirements: Kiosks meet standards.
-Improvement Required: Recommend that new ATM have backlighting and raised (touch related) keys to comply with AODA.
-Vending machine in Winter Garden moved to a more accessible area.
-Vending machine has accessible features.
-2013 General Requirements: Procurement or acquiring goods, services or facilities (mandatory requirement) The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) Accessibility Standard for Customer Service (ASCS) and the Integrated Accessibility Standards Regulation (IASR) requirements have been incorporated into organizational procurement policies and practices.
-Must incorporate "Accessibility criteria & features" when procuring or acquiring goods, services or facilities (unless not practicable to do but must be able to explain why not if requested).
-Our Procurement policy includes language to ensure compliance with the AODA.
-Incorporated into CORP II-i 130 Procurement and in internal processes 2013 General Requirements: File Accessibility Report by Dec 31 st , 2013 (mandatory requirement) Completed
+Category of Identified Barrier Processes required Status

+Barrier/Compliance item for Improvement

+2013 General A multi-year accessibility Plan developed and posted Plan is reviewed

+Requirements: plan outlining strategy to on External Web.
+Plan annually.

+Multi-Year Accessibility Plan identify, remove and continuously under revision

+prevent barriers and meet and posted to OREO.

+(mandatory requirement) requirements of IASR is

+established, implemented,

+maintained and

+documented.
+The

+accessibility plan is posted

+on website and provided in

+an accessible format upon

+request.
+Plan is reviewed

+and updated at least once

+every 5 years.

+2013 General Incorporate accessibility As self-serve kiosks are As kiosks are up for

+Requirements: features when procuring replaced these features are renewal procurement

+Kiosks or acquiring self-service to be incorporated into the processes address

+(man data m. manuina man mt) kiosks. tendering process.
+Currently accessibility needs.

+(mandatory requirement) ATM kiosk, Parking Kiosks and Change Machine do not

+meet standards.

+Canaral Baguiraments Vending machine in

+General Requirements: Kiosks Improvement Required: Recommend that new ATM Winter Garden moved t

+KIOSKS have backlighting and raised a more accessible area.

+(touch related) keys to Vending machine has

+comply with AODA. accessible features.

+2013 General The Accessibility for Must incorporate Incorporated into CORP

+Requirements: Ontarians with Disabilities "Accessibility criteria & II-i 130 Procurement and

+Procurement or acquiring Act, 2005 (AODA) features" when procuring in internal processes

+goods, services or facilities Accessibility Standard for or acquiring goods, services

+Bo , Customer Service (ASCS) or facilities (unless not

+(mandatory requirement) and the Integrated practicable to do but must

+, Accessibility Standards be able to explain why not

+Regulation (IASR) if requested).
+Our

+requirements have been Procurement policy

+incorporated into includes language to ensure

+organizational compliance with the AODA.

+procurement policies and ·

+practices.

+2013 General Completed

+Requirements:

+File Accessibility Report by

+Dec 31 st , 2013

+(mandatory requirement)